-Assistant Attorney General
+Acting Assistant Attorney General

-&lt;sup>4 In the course of compiling its NSL statistics, the FBI relies on the information available in its systems at the time of compilation.
+4 In the course of compiling its NSL statistics, the FBI relies on the information available in its systems at the time of compilation.
 On occasion, the number of NSL requests provided in this report as an annual tally may not be the same as the sum of the numbers reported in the Department's two semiannual reports.
-Generally, the differences are the result of NSL requests withdrawn (e.g. not served on a provider) after the semiannual numbers were tallied.
+Generally, the differences are the result of NSL requests withdrawn (e.g., not served on a provider) after the semiannual numbers were tallied.
 Although the final annual numbers may differ from the semiannual numbers, each is an accurate representation of the total number of NSL requests at the time the NSLs were counted.

-&lt;sup>5 In the course of compiling its NSL statistics, the FBI may over-report the number of non-United States persons about whom it obtained information using NSLs.
-For example, NSLs that are issued concerning the same non-U.S. person and that include different spellings of the non-U.S. person's name would be counted as separate non-U.S. persons, and NSLs issued under two different types of NSL authorities concerning the same non-U.S. person would be counted as two non-U.S. persons.
+5 In the course of compiling its NSL statistics, the FBI may over-report the number of United States persons about whom it obtained information using NSLs.
+For example, NSLs that are issued concerning the same U.S. person and that include different spellings of the U.S. person's name would be counted as separate U.S. persons, and NSLs issued under two different types of NSL authorities concerning the same U.S. person would be counted as two U.S. persons.
+This same counting methodology applies to the number of non-United States persons about whom the FBI obtained information using NSLs, which is also reported herein.